pmbaldha/gutenberg/docs/getting-started/devenv/nodejs-development-environment.md

 If needed, you can also install specific versions of `node`.
 For example, install version 18 by running `nvm install 18`, and switch between different versions by running `nvm use [version-number]`.
 See the `nvm` [usage guide](https://github.com/nvm-sh/nvm#usage) for more details.

 Some projects, like Gutenberg, include an [`.nvmrc`](https://github.com/WordPress/gutenberg/blob/trunk/.nvmrc) file which specifies the version of `node` that should be used.
-In this case, running `nvm use` on Mac/Linux or `nvm use (cat .nvmrc)` on Windows will automatically select the correct version.
+In this case, running `nvm use` will automatically select the correct version.
 If the version is not yet installed, you will get an error that tells you what version needs to be added.
 Run `nvm install [version-number]` followed by `nvm use`.
+On Windows OS, .nvmrc may not be loaded, so please check the version listed in .nvmrc and run `nvm use [version_number]`.
+For example, the .nvmrc file contains `20` version number then run the `nvm use 20`.

 ## Node.js installation on Windows and others